pllittle/baSHic/README.md

 # baSHic

 Welcome to this repo!
-The scripts contained here augmented basic bash commands.
+The scripts contained here augment basic bash commands.

 ## colors.sh